 Probably the biggest reason I like crocheting so much is because of the yarns.
 Their textures, colors and feel and the endless ways in which they can be combined is what keeps me hooking late into the night.

-So for the most part, crocheting Pussy Caps is about indulging my love of these natural yarns and fibers that I like looking at and feeling in my hands.
+So for the most part crocheting Pussy Caps is about indulging my love of these natural yarns and fibers that I like looking at and feeling in my hands.
 The possibilities for combining the yarns are limitless and that's part of the reason why no two caps will ever be the same - it all happens pretty spontaneously and I just go with what I'm seeing and feeling in the moment.

 I use mostly natural animal fibers in Pussy Caps for a number of reasons.
 The most important reason I guess is because I like the feel of them in my hands and I like the way they look.
 From an environmental perspective animal fibers are a renewable source of warmth and protection.
 The farming of most fiber producing animals is far kinder to the environment than the production of fibers from petroleum or those that involve a lot of chemical processing.

 From a strictly utilitarian point of view animal fibers are warmer and insulate better than artificial fibers, making them a perfect choice for Pussy Caps.
 Also, most animal fibers will repel moisture or wick it away rather than retain it.
-I only rarely use cotton in the caps because it absorbs moisture rather than repelling it.
+I never use cotton in the caps because it absorbs moisture rather than repelling it.
 When you're trying to stay warm the last thing you want is moisture trapped in a cap on your head.

 Natural tan Qiviut from Canada with an olive green blend of cashmere & silk from Japan.